-- 1. Enter the path to the file, e.g. a file located on your workstation or click the Browse button. - 2.
+- 1. Enter the path to the file located on your workstation or click the Browse button. - 2.
 Select the user level for the uploaded file.
-Setting the user access level means that you have complete control over which pages can be viewed by which users. - 3.
+Setting the user access level means that you determine the pages that different users can access. - 3.
 When the path is shown correctly in the text field, click the Upload button.
 Uploaded files are now shown in the list in the lower section of the page. - 4.
-To use your uploaded file, click the radio button and select the file from the drop-down list by Own.
+To use your uploaded file, click the radio button and select the file from the drop-down list.